 If your abdomen sometimes feels swollen and uncomfortable, you’re not alone.
-Bloating affects 20–30% of people (
+Bloating affects around 14% of people in the United States (

 Here are 8 herbal teas to help reduce bloating.

 Some studies suggest that flavonoids and oil in peppermint may relieve bloating.
 Thus, peppermint tea may have similar effects.